Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt3.md

 Now please God, never again.

 A Gaoian in close-fitting overalls helped him stand.
-“Welcome aboard.
-This way.”
+"Welcome aboard.
+This way."

-“Where to?”
+"Where to?"

 The Gaoian flicked his ear, surprised at Ian’s command of Gaori.
-“The Shipfather’s ready room.
-You’ll be briefing the Great Father as soon as we rendezvous with his fleet.”
+"The Shipfather’s ready room.
+You’ll be briefing the Great Father as soon as we rendezvous with his fleet."

-“...How fast can this thing make the border?”
+"...How fast can this thing make the border?"

-“Much faster than that garbage scow you just jumped out of.”
+"Much faster than that garbage scow you just jumped out of."

 Ian gave him an offended look.
-“Hey, she got us this far.”
+"Hey, she got us this far."

 The Brother’s next ear-flick was amused.
-“You misunderstand.
+"You misunderstand.
 Garbage scows are the most reliable vessels in any fleet.
-Ain’t *nobody* wanna drown in their own trash.”
+Ain’t *nobody* wanna drown in their own trash."

-“...Must be a cultural difference.
-Anyway.”
+"...Must be a cultural difference.
+Anyway."

-“This way.”
+"This way."

 The shipfather’s ready room was at odds with its owner.
 The man himself was whip-thin, scarred to hell and gone, and serious.
 The couple of personal keepsakes in the room were more whimsical though.
 One was a paw-painting of a vase of flowers.
 The tiny paw-marks had to be a cub’s, not an adult’s.

 Egan listened intently as Ian briefed him.
 The shredded stumps of his ears dipped lower and lower as what he was hearing sunk in, until he was almost snarling.

-“...My Father ain’t gonna like this,” he growled.
+"...My Father ain’t gonna like this," he growled.

-“I’ve met the Great Father before.
-That’s an understatement.”
+"I’ve met the Great Father before.
+That’s an understatement."

-“...Yeah.”
-Egan sniffed. “...No offense, but you *stink.* Gonna be a few hours ‘fore we reach the border.
-You should clean up.”
+"...Yeah."
+Egan sniffed. "...No offense, but you *stink.* Gonna be a few hours ‘fore we reach the border.
+You should clean up."

 Ian sighed ruefully.
-“Right, yeah.
-Guess I’ve been taking care of everyone except myself the last few days...”
+"Right, yeah.
+Guess I’ve been taking care of everyone except myself the last few days..."
 Frankly, he felt *heavy.* He’d had harder weeks with less sleep, but not many.
-“If there’s somewhere for me to get my head down...”
+"If there’s somewhere for me to get my head down..."

-“Of course.”
+"Of course."

 That turned out to be a bath instead of a shower, since a Gaoian’s daily hygiene was generally a dust bath and a brush, rather than getting wet.
 Bathing was for *special* occasions.
 That did mean the one bathing facility onboard was immaculately clean and had a tub deep enough to swim.
 It took a bit more scrubbing, since they also preferred very mild soaps and shampoos…